Literacy (reading and writing)

-People and Communities, The World, Technology.
-Understanding the world involves guiding children to make sense of their physical world and their community.
-The frequency and range of children’s personal experiences increases their knowledge and sense of the world around them – from visiting parks, libraries and museums to meeting important members of society such as police officers, nurses and firefighters.
-In addition, listening to a broad selection of stories, non-fiction, rhymes and poems will foster their understanding of our culturally, socially, technologically and ecologically diverse world.
+This involves our staff guiding children to make sense of their immediate and extended world around them.
+From visiting parks, libraries and museums to meeting important members of society such as police officers, nurses and firefighters.
+On top of this, children listen to a wide selection of stories, non-fiction, rhymes and poems to help them understand our world through different cultures, societies and environments.

 Expressive Arts and Design (arts, music and children being their creative little selves!)

 Our children love being creative and we love to enhance this!
 Children this year have painted beautiful pictures, made up their own songs, put on a dance show for their friends and staff, used tablets to search Google maps for places they know and lots more.
 We love children being expressive and have lots of resources to aid their creative flow!